Back to all

 Node-RED is a user-friendly open-source tool designed for creating and managing applications primarily related to IoT and home automation.
 It offers a unique visual approach where you connect various “nodes” on a grid to build your application’s logic.
 These nodes represent tasks and functions like data processing, device communication, and web services.
 This visual approach makes it easy for technical and non-technical users to design complex data flows without extensive coding.

-Installing Node-RED
+Installing Node-RED for an IoT scenario

 Now, I will demonstrate the installation of Node-RED by running it locally from a Windows PC.
 The following instructions will assume you are using a Windows operating system